SimonBlanke/gradient-free-optimizers-documentation/docs/parameters/distribution.md

 ### `distribution`

 The mathematical `distribution` the algorithm draws samples from.
+All available distributions are taken from the numpy-package.

-  - type: string
+  - **type**: string
-  - default: "normal"
+  - **default**: "normal"
-  - typical range: "normal, laplace, logistic, gumbel"
+  - **possible values**: "normal", "laplace", "logistic", gumbel"

 ---